corda/corda/docs/source/hello-world-introduction.rst

 ------------
 Our CorDapp will seek to model IOUs on ledger.
 An IOU – short for “I Owe yoU” – records the fact that one person owes another a given amount of money.
 We can imagine that this is potentially sensitive information that we'd only want to communicate on a need-to-know basis.
-This is one of the areas where Corda excels - allowing a small set of parties want to agree on a fact without having to share this fact with everyone else on the network.
+This is one of the areas where Corda excels - allowing a small set of parties to agree on a fact without needing to share this fact with everyone else on the network, as you do with most other blockchain platforms.

-At a minimum, a CorDapp has three core elements:
+To serve any useful function, a CorDapp needs three core elements:

-* **1+ states** – the shared facts that will be agreed upon and stored on the ledger
+* **One or more states** – the shared facts that will be agreed upon and stored on the ledger
-* **1+ contracts** – the rules governing how these states can evolve over time
+* **One or more contracts** – the rules governing how these states can evolve over time
-* **1+ flows** – the step-by-step process for carrying out a ledger update
+* **One or more flows** – the step-by-step process for carrying out a ledger update

 Our IOU CorDapp is no exception.
 It will have the following elements: